It Came from the Desert: Release

 It Came From the Desert was originally released for the Amiga in 1989 and then was ported to several other popular systems of the era.
 In early 1991, Cinemaware released a version for MS-DOS (ported by Level 9 Computing in a final attempt to stay in business before they ceased operations in June of that year).
 This version was, apart from minor palette differences, identical to the original.

-A Sega Genesis/Mega Drive version was to be released in 1990, but was cancelled.
+A Genesis/Mega Drive version was to be released in 1990, but was cancelled.
 It is an overhead shooter with the main protagonist running around on foot, although it features more free roaming gameplay than traditional scrolling shooters.
 Among the differences in play mechanics, the Sega version allowed the player to create powerups that were fashioned by collecting machinery pieces and joining them together in different combinations.
-The storyline also differs from the game, instead casting the player not as the scientist from the original but as a teenage pest control worker known as Buzz who makes a variety of improvisational weapons with various materials combined with his pest control equipment.
+The storyline also differs from the Amiga and MS-DOS games, instead casting the player not as the scientist from the original but as a teenage pest control worker known as Buzz who makes a variety of improvisational weapons with various materials combined with his pest control equipment.
 Prior to cancellation, former Black Pearl Software programmer Matt Harmon stated that the Genesis/Mega Drive version was 99% complete.
 Although the Sega version was never actually offered for sale, it was distributed as a ROM image (for use with console emulators) from the Cinemaware website after the turn of the 21st century.
 Despite the similarity of camera perspective, the Sega version did not appear to reuse any of the graphical elements created for use in the computer-based versions.
-In 2014 Cinemaware teamed up with Pier Solar developer WaterMelon to develop a cartridge version called Extended Cut with new cutscenes, endings, a new intro sequence and "additional gameplay elements".
+In 2014, Cinemaware teamed up with Pier Solar developer WaterMelon to develop a cartridge version called Extended Cut with new cutscenes, endings, a new intro sequence and "additional gameplay elements".
 As of April 2016, the game still has not been released.

 The game and its expansion were released on Steam as part of a Cinemaware Anthology collection.

 TurboGrafx-CD

-The TurboGrafx-CD version designed and directed by David Riordan was released in 1991.
+The TurboGrafx-CD version, designed and directed by David Riordan, was released in 1991, co-developed by Interactive Pictures and First Light Entertainment.
 It is a CD-ROM based game that makes use of full motion video with recorded sequences of live actors.
 There are also action sequences that use drawn graphical elements (not captured, as seen in games such as Mean Streets by Access Software).
 The side-scrolling action sequence consists of the player battling ants in tunnels.
 The TurboGrafx-CD version did reuse the graphical elements from the computer version for the overhead battle sequences, but not for any of the character conversation segments.
 The storyline and characters were dramatically changed; the player character is no longer a spry scientist from the city visiting the countryside, but a local teenage biker punk named Buzz Lincoln who is somehow immune to the ant queen's mind control and begins a nearly hopeless counterattack against her hordes.